Georgia

 What’s next for GA betting apps?

 With all of the momentum Georgia gained with sports betting bills in 2023, there should be optimism that mobile sports betting is not far away.
-Since most of the bills have mentioned strictly mobile betting, the state could open quite a few licenses, which would attract an influx of big sportsbooks looking to enter the state’s market.
+Since most bills have focused solely on mobile betting, the state could issue quite a few licenses, attracting an influx of big sportsbooks looking to enter the state’s market.

-Between the success and popularity of the pro sports teams in GA, popular sportsbooks like Caesars and FanDuel should have plenty of chances to enter the market through partnerships with those teams.
+Given the success and popularity of pro sports teams in GA, popular sportsbooks like Caesars and FanDuel should have plenty of opportunities to enter the market through partnerships with those teams.

 Potential sports betting revenue impact on Georgia's economy